 The Standing Stones of Coolcoulaghta

 This prehistoric site combines with the Dunbeacon Stone Circle 400m away to enable observations of the lunistice cycle in all four quadrants, as well as giving complete all year round solar coverage.

 The Altar Wedge Tomb

-Located at Toormore Bay, on Mizen Peninsula is a short drive or cycle from the Dunbeacon campsite.
+Located at Toormore Bay, on Mizen Peninsula, the Altar is a short drive or a scenic cycle away from our campsite.
+You’ll also find the small Altar beach while rambling around.
 The megalithic tomb was built here at the end of the Stone Age (ca. 3000 to 2000 BC).
 The finding of bones suggest that the tomb was a sacred place for many centuries.
 Although the ancient rites disappeared with the arrival of Christianity, the complex was again used for rituals in the 18th century by the priests who used the capstone of the tomb as an altar, at a time they were forbidden to hold mass in churches.

 Bantry Heritage Trails